OpenBMB/MiniCPM-V/README.md

 </details>

-### Efficient Inference with llama.cpp, ollama, vLLM
+### Efficient Inference with llama.cpp, Ollama, vLLM

 See [our fork of llama.cpp](https://github.com/OpenBMB/llama.cpp/tree/minicpmv-main/examples/llava/README-minicpmv2.6.md) for more detail.
 This implementation supports smooth inference of 16~18 token/s on iPad (test environment：iPad Pro + M4).

-See [our fork of ollama](https://github.com/OpenBMB/ollama/blob/minicpm-v2.6/examples/minicpm-v2.6/README.md) for more detail.
+See [our fork of Ollama](https://github.com/OpenBMB/ollama/blob/minicpm-v2.6/examples/minicpm-v2.6/README.md) for more detail.
 This implementation supports smooth inference of 16~18 token/s on iPad (test environment：iPad Pro + M4).

 <details>